Understanding the fees and unique features on crowdfunding sites and fundraising websites can help you choose between the hundreds of options.

 YouCaring does not permit fundraising for legal defense, litigation, bail bonds or other legal matters.

-The largest crowdfunding site with more than 13 million visitors every month, Kickstarter hosts crowdfunding campaigns from comics and crafts to technology and Theater.
+The largest crowdfunding site for products with more than 13 million visitors every month, Kickstarter hosts crowdfunding campaigns from comics and crafts to technology and Theater.
 The site does not allow campaigns for social causes so you’ll need a product or event to promote.

 The platform has helped nearly 80,000 projects get funded with a strong community of repeat backers.
 Nearly 300,000 people on Kickstarter have backed 10 projects or more.
 About the biggest drawback for Kickstarter is that it only offers the all-or-nothing funding model which means that if you do not reach your funding target, you get none of the funds pledged.

 Kickstarter collects a 5% fee for successfully funded projects.
 Payments are processed by Stripe which charges between 3% and 5% of the amount.

 Similar to Kickstarter, except that here, you can raise funds for any project (so long as it’s legal), including donations for charity.
 This opens the crowdfunding site up to campaigns for personal finances, medical needs and just about anything.
 Kickstarter has gotten better about supporting international campaigns but I still hear from some campaigns that they prefer Indiegogo for raising money from international sources.

 The flexibility and ease of international crowdfunding on Indiegogo has helped its popularity and campaign success is slightly higher at 44% compared to Kickstarter.
 The site receives upwards of nine million visitors per month.